koka-lang/koka/doc/spec/getstarted.kk.md

 Type ``:q`` to exit the interpreter.

-For detailed instructions and other platforms (including Windows) see the [releases] page.
+For detailed installation instructions and other platforms see the [releases] page.
 It is also straightforward to build the compiler [from source][build].

 ## Running the compiler

 You can compile a &koka; source using `-c` (note that all [`samples`][samples] are pre-installed):

-    > koka -c samples/basic/caesar.kk
+    $ koka -c samples/basic/caesar.kk
     compile: samples/basic/caesar.kk
     loading: std/core
     loading: std/core/types